yt-project/old-blog/content/post/WhatsUpWith30.rst

 data (SPH, unstructured mesh), and to remove many of the "Enzo-isms" that populate the code base.
 This brings with it a lot of work, but also a lot of opportunity.

-As with all of yt, 3.0 is being developed completely in the open.
-We're testing using JIRA at http://yt-project.atlassian.net/ for tracking progress.
-The main development repository is at https://bitbucket.org/yt_analysis/yt-3.0 and discussions have been ongoing on the yt-dev mailing list.
-Down below you can find some contributor ideas and information!

 .. note:: If you have ideas, concerns or comments, email yt-dev!